fastapi/fastapi/docs/advanced/response-cookies.md

 ## Use a `Response` parameter

-You can declare a parameter of type `Response` in your *path operation function*, the same way you can declare a `Request` parameter.
+You can declare a parameter of type `Response` in your *path operation function*.

 And then you can set headers in that *temporal* response object.